dgwartney/pandoc-book-template/contents/user-properties/user-properties.md

 # User Properties

-User properties are pieces of information specific to a user that permits the ability to customize the virtual assistant responses to the user.
-For example, a user conversation with a virtual assistant in Germany versus the United States may differ on topics of Human Resources due to local labor laws or policies.
+User properties are pieces of information specific to a user that permits the ability to customize the agent responses to the user.
+For example, a user conversation with an agent in India versus the United States may differ on topics of Human Resources due to local labor laws or policies.

 The exercises for this lesson will provide the mechanics of the creation of user properties that will be used in